skip to content

 Do you have a home inventory?

-• Having a list of the property you own will help you in making an insurance claim if your home is damaged in a disaster.
+• Maintaining a list of the property you own will help you make an insurance claim if your home is damaged in a disaster.

 What are your insurance policy limits?

-Many people wait until after they experience a loss to understand their coverage.
-Unfortunately, these decisions cannot be undone and they will directly affect your ability to recover from a loss.
+Many people wait until after a loss to understand their coverage.
+Unfortunately, these decisions can't be undone, and they will directly affect your ability to recover.

-• Review your existing insurance coverage and figure out where your “gaps” are.
+• Review your insurance coverage and identify any gaps.

 • Make sure you are aware of your policy limits, deductibles, and exclusions.

-• Be aware of possible changes to your homeowner insurance coverage.
+• Be aware of potential changes to your homeowner's insurance coverage.
 Some insurance carriers have higher deductibles for wind and hail damage or exclusions that narrow coverage for storm damage.

-• Most homeowners policies have limits for jewelry, electronics, and other valuables.
-You may need a rider to cover valuables above those limits.
+• Most homeowner policies have limits for jewelry, electronics, and other valuables.
+You may need a rider to cover items that exceed those limits.

-• You may need a rider to cover the risks for your home’s sewer drain to back up.
+• You may need a rider to cover the risk of your home’s sewer drain backing up.

 • If you have a sump pump in your basement, you could get a rider to cover costs if the sump pump fails and your basement gets wet.